MOMCC FOUNDER

 Mechelle Monroe

-My name Jene’ Patrick I am a single mother of three beautiful daughters from Columbus, Ohio.
-I know what it’s like to lose someone to the senseless violence that is plaguing our communities.
-Forced to grow up to fast, in a drug infested environment, I have made it my mission to educate parents on what they expose their children to.
-MOMCC has given a voice to me, because our fight is one and the same, to save our children, and restore foundations built on love!
-It is an honor to stand side by side in this fight with them!
-We desire to be the change we want to see in our community!
+Jene’ Patrick is a single mother of three beautiful daughters from Columbus, Ohio.
+She understands what it’s like to lose someone to the senseless violence that is plaguing our communities.
+Forced to grow up too fast, in a drug infested environment, she has made it her mission to educate parents on what they expose their children to.
+She uses her voice to speak on generational trauma and the accountability we have to face to fix the problems we are facing in our community.

 Jene Monique Patrick